django-webpack/django-webpack-loader/README.md

 - `INTEGRITY` is flag enabling [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) on rendered `<script>` and `<link>` tags.
 Integrity hash is get from stats file and configuration on side of `BundleTracker`, where configuration option `integrity: true` is required.

 - `LOADER_CLASS` is the fully qualified name of a python class as a string that holds the custom webpack loader.
 This is where behavior can be customized as to how the stats file is loaded.
-Examples include loading the stats file from a database, cache, external url, etc. For convenience, `webpack_loader.loader.WebpackLoader` can be extended.
+Examples include loading the stats file from a database, cache, external url, etc. For convenience, `webpack_loader.loaders.WebpackLoader` can be extended.
 The `load_assets` method is likely where custom behavior will be added.
 This should return the stats file as an object.

 - `SKIP_COMMON_CHUNKS` is a flag which prevents already generated chunks from being included again in the same page.
 This should only happen if you use more than one entrypoint per Django template (multiple `render_bundle` calls).
 By enabling this, you can get the same default behavior of the [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/).
 The same caveats apply as when using `skip_common_chunks` on `render_bundle`, see that section below for more details.